Underwatering Golden Pothos — The Wilt That Tells You Everything

 - 1

-Water deeply and immediately.
-Saturate the full root zone.
-If the soil has become hydrophobic from extended dryness, set the pot into standing water for about 15 minutes — Golden Pothos rebounds quickly once its roots reach water again, so a shorter soak than a peat-loving plant needs is usually enough.
+Water deeply and immediately once dry soil is confirmed, saturating the full root zone rather than just dampening the surface.
+If the soil has gone hydrophobic from extended dryness and water is running straight through without absorbing, set the pot into a basin of standing water for about 15 minutes — Golden Pothos rebounds quickly once its roots make contact with water again, so a shorter soak than a peat-loving plant typically needs is usually sufficient.

 - 2

-Expect full recovery of vine posture within 4–12 hours.
-Pothos rebounds from underwatering faster than most aroids because it has not stored extensive water reserves — its recovery depends on rapid root water uptake.
+Expect full recovery of vine posture within roughly 4–12 hours of a thorough watering.
+Golden Pothos rebounds from underwatering faster than most aroids because it hasn't stored extensive internal water reserves the way a succulent-leaved plant has — its recovery depends almost entirely on rapid root water uptake rather than drawing on stored tissue.

 - 3